slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigExtra.md

 };
 ```

-You can add arbitrary meta data into the `meta = ()`.
-Note that the meta data is only available when `WITH_EDITORDATA` flag is defined.
+UE support arbitrary meta data in the `meta = ()` segment.
+But beware that the meta data is only available when `WITH_EDITORDATA` flag is defined.

 ## Deserialize `FDcAnyStruct`